Selective coupling of coherent optical phonons in YBa$_2$Cu$_3$O$_{7-\delta}$ with electronic transitions: RESULTS AND DISCUSSION

-On top of the electronic response, a quasi-periodic modulation of reflectivity by coherent phonons is clearly resolved in both NIR and NUV experiments.
-The oscillatory part of the transient reflectivity, obtained by subtracting the multi-exponential electronic response from the overall reflectivity transient, is shown in Fig.~\ref{TDFT800_400}a.
-The fast Fourier-transform (FFT) spectrum of the oscillatory response, shown in Fig.~\ref{TDFT800_400}b, reveals the five $A_{g}$ phonon modes seen as peaks and dips.
-The frequencies $\nu_j$ of the phonon modes are obtained by fitting the oscillatory transient reflectivity to a multiple damped harmonic oscillators:
+On top of the electronic response, an oscillatory modulation of the reflectivity by coherent phonons is clearly resolved in both NIR and NUV experiments.
+For the NIR experiment, the oscillatory part, shown in Fig.~\ref{TDFT800_400}a, can be relatively uniquely separated from the non-oscillatory electronic response by approximating the latter with a multi-exponential function.
+For the NUV experiment, the separation at early delay times ($t\lesssim0.2$) ps is more difficult due to the large positive spike and the following hump in the electronic response.
+Fast Fourier transform (FFT) spectra of the oscillatory reflectivity are shown in Fig. ~\ref{TDFT800_400}b.

+For both experiments, the oscillatory part for $t\geq1$ ps can be well reproduced by two damped harmonic oscillators: